boxops/qemu-headless-pi/README.md

 password: raspberry

 Step 4.
-(Optional) Run 'write-to-SD.sh' without an argument to write the modified RasPiOS image to an SD card.
+Run 'write-to-SD.sh' without an argument to write the modified RasPiOS image to an SD card: ./write-to-SD.sh

+Don't forget to format your SD card before running the 'write-to-SD.sh' script.

 All tools and repositories in this project are open source and free to use.